Growing Broccoli from Seed – Tips on Starting Broccoli Indoors

 Growing broccoli from seed indoors gives you a jump start on its long growing season.
 This cool-weather crop is delicious raw or cooked and it starts readily from seed.
-Starting broccoli indoors is worth a try, especially if you’re planting other seeds as well.
+Starting broccoli from seed is worth a try, especially if you’re planting other seeds as well.

 It only takes a few moments to plant broccoli seeds.
 I’ve grown them a few times but have yet to actually make it to a harvest!

 That’s on account of the dreaded cabbage white butterfly.
-Hopefully this year I’ll hide a plant or two under covers so we can actually enjoy a broccoli harvest!
+My new trick is to hide a plant or two under plant covers so we can actually enjoy a broccoli harvest!

 How to Plant Broccoli Seeds